 Additionally, though success can vary, the overall consensus is that online therapy’s effectiveness is top shelf.
 The main reason is because the sooner you get help, the more effective it is.
 Scheduling an in-office therapy appointment can take days or weeks.
 TalkSpace eliminates that wait time since your therapist is always “with you.”
 Moreover, TalkSpace provides unlimited texting, which means that not every interaction is a transaction.
 This also helps increase effectiveness because many people view their therapists as professionals doing their job with a focus on money rather than viewing them like people looking to genuinely help the person in need.
 Since TalkSpace has unlimited text for a fraction of the cost, it’s obviously not about the money; this provides a sense of comfort for people weary of the therapist’s true intentions.

 And, for good measure, TalkSpace employs a board of advisors whose job it is to maintain the effectiveness of the service by performing rigorous, periodic testing.

 Confidentiality & Privacy:

 Like any major company that deals with health records, TalkSpace takes a tight security approach to how they conduct the safekeeping of data.
 TalkSpace is HIPAA compliant (both their website and mobile app), and they use SSL encryption for protection.
 Furthermore, TalkSpace enables you to create a unique password for your mobile chat room for an additional layer of security.
-The only quarrel some people don’t like is the fact that TalkSpace does not delete your chat history.
-However, this is because they don’t have access to it (only you and your therapist do), as it is also against federal law.
+The only critique some users have is that TalkSpace does not delete your chat history.
+However, this is because they don’t have access to it (only you and your therapist do), as it’s against federal law.

 TalkSpace’s Counselor Qualifications: